 Campfire Cooking In The Wild

-Camping and campfire cooking is no longer an activity for a few adventuresome souls.
+Camping and campfire cooking are not only activities for a few adventuresome souls.
 For many, it’s rather a way to escape everyday stress.
-Before heading out into the woods, do your research and plan ahead.
+Before heading out into the woods, research and plan your trip.

 Find dry twigs and gather deadfall.
 The heavier the wood, the better the coals you will have.
 Coals are the secret of campfire cooking.